tommite/pubs-code/README.md

 pubs-code
 =========

-Test and implementation code for publications
+Test and implementation code for publications.
+Each directory contains code used in one paper.